smkyle90/skydy/README.md

 2. A latex document (and PDF), deriving equations of motion.
 3. A symbolic representation, that can be used a starting point for running simulations.

-This repository relies on the principle that any system is simply a collection of independent bodies connected, via joints, in different configurations.
+This repository relies on the principle that any system is simply a collection of independent bodies connected, via joints, in different geometric configurations.
 As such, the mainstays of this repository are the following classes:
-- `Body`: a collection of particles.
-It has a mass, and some dimensions (length, width and height), and has six degrees of freedom (DOFs).
+- `Body`: a collection of particles that has a mass, and some dimensions (length, width and height), and has six degrees of freedom (DOFs).
-- `Joint`: a common location for two bodies to interact, and how the bodies can move relative to each other.
+- `Joint`: a common location for two bodies to interact, and a description of how the bodies can move relative to each other.
 A `Joint` allows motion in certain directions (DOFs) and/or enforces constraints.
-Thus, a `Joint` dictates the spatial coordinates (or variables) each body will have contribute to the ICMS.
+Thus, a `Joint` dictates the spatial coordinates (or variables) each body will contribute to the ICMS.
 - `Connection`: defined by an input and output `Body`, and a `Joint`.
-By definition, the location of the joint is defined in both the input body and output body's coordinate frames.
-Therefore, the configuration of the output `Body` can be written in terms of the input `Body`.
-A connection is also where we enforce the constraints of the `Joint`.
+Since (by construction) the location of the joint is defined in both the input body and output body's coordinate frames, the configuration of the output `Body` can be written in terms of the input `Body`.
+A connection is also where we enforce the constraints of the `Joint`, which ultimately dictates how the output `Body` moves in the coordinate frame of the input `Body`.
 - `BodyCoordindate`: defines an (x, y, z) triple in the respective body coordinate frame, from its centre of mass.
 As we connect bodies to one another, we start to translate and rotate these coordinates by the position and rotation matrices (`Configuration`) of each `Body`.
 - `MultiBody`: a sequence of `Connections`.
 If we are diligent with our definitions of coordinates, bodies and joints, the creation of a `MultiBody` is straightforward.
 - `Ground`: every system needs reference to a global, or fixed coordinate frame.
 This is defined as the `Ground`.
 It does not translate.
 It does not rotate.
 It is our origin (0, 0, 0).
 Every `MultiBody` needs one.